Caldecote, Hertfordshire: History

 To the south of the church is a manor house dating from the 14th century.

 In the year 1724, several Roman urns, containing burnt bones and ashes, were discovered in this parish.

 During the 1970s archaeological excavations were carried out for a number of summers under the direction of Professor Guy Beresford.
 These revealed that during the 12th and 13th centuries there were approximately nine crofts lying to the north of the church and possibly three others close to the northwest boundary of the present manor garden.
-The population declined heavily during the mid-14th century, mainly due to the Black Death; no subsidy was paid in 1428 indicating that by then there were less than ten householders.
+The population declined heavily during the mid-14th century, mainly due to the Black Death; no subsidy was paid in 1428 indicating that by then there were fewer than ten householders.
 The excavations demonstrated that after the manor was granted to the Priory the lands of the peasantry were gradually amalgamated.

+Governance

+There are three tiers of local government covering Caldecote, at parish, district, and county level: Caldecote and Newnham Parish Council, North Hertfordshire District Council, and Hertfordshire County Council.
+The parish council is a grouped parish council, also covering the neighbouring parish of Newnham.